 • what you presented not been captured because the camera was pointed down?

-Steelcase calls this PRESENCE DISPARITY.
-Unfortunately, it’s all too common a problem in today’s workplace.
+Steelcase calls this presence disparity Unfortunately, it’s all too common a problem in today’s workplace.
 In fact, 79% of video conferences still occur in antiquated, formal conference rooms that were never intended for collaborative team work.
 Which is too bad because the end result can be frustration, loss of productivity and stress.
-Video conferencing can be a powerful tool with benefits like reduced travel costs and expedited decision making.
+Video conferencing systems can be powerful tools with benefits like reduced travel costs and expedited decision making.

 Designers need to take into account many factors in crafting video conferencing spaces.
 For example, Steelcase researcher Ritu Bajaj, notes that our behavior on video is less natural if the environment is not well designed.
 “We saw that people tend to behave in a very forced and formal way during telepresence meetings.
 They sit up very straight, as if they’re TV news anchors, and are reluctant to move,” she explains.

 Researchers also find that making eye contact is difficult for people who tend to look at the screen rather than at the camera.
 Thus, paying close attention to camera angles and position can help create the effect of people looking at you during video conferencing.
 When behavior, technology and physical space are integrated together in ways that are appropriate for the collaborative efforts at hand, there are ways to close the gap between distributed teams.